mjdecker/mjdecker.github.io/_notes/common/ssh-key.md

 <script src="https://gist.github.com/mjdecker/e27805da53d2e1329b6d312674310162.js?file=ssh-keygen.sh"></script>

 * Each computer you use will need to set this up (but only once)
-* Open up the command-line terminal, e.g.,
+* Open up the command-line terminal
 	* Windows: Windows Command Prompt (*cmd.exe*) or PowerShell
 * Type the shown code snippet
 * You may simply press enter until you return to the command prompt